 5-7 ripe strawberries 1/2 cup yogurt 1/2 tablespoon apple cider vinegar

 Place the strawberries into a food processor and blend well.
 Add this puree to the yogurt and apple cider vinegar.
-Apply to your hair, focusing on scalp and the hair above your ears.
+Apply to your hair, focusing on the scalp and the hair above your ears.
 Leave it on for 2-3 minutes and rinse away.
-Like with the banana mask, I suggest taking a wide-tooth comb into the shower and gentling combing through your hair as you rinse to insure no strawberry-bits are left behind.
+Like with the banana mask, I suggest taking a wide-tooth comb into the shower and gentling combing through your hair as you rinse to ensure no strawberry bits are left behind.

 Prefer to Watch?